pivotal-cf/docs-on-demand-service-broker/creating.html.md

 A Service Adapter is an executable invoked by ODB.
 It is expected to respond to three subcommands:

 - `generate-manifest`

-  Given information about
+  Generate a BOSH manifest for your service instance deployment and output to stdout as YAML, given information about the:
-    * the BOSH director (stemcells, release names),
+  - BOSH director (stemcells, release names)
-    * the instance (ID, arbitrary parameters, plan properties, IAAS resources),
+  - service instance (ID, arbitrary parameters, plan properties, IAAS resources)
-    * the previous manifest, if this is an upgrade deployment,
+  - previous manifest, if this is an upgrade deployment

-  generate a BOSH manifest for your service instance deployment and print it to stdout as YAML.

 - `create-binding`
   Create (unique, if possible) credentials for the service instance, printing them to stdout as JSON.

 - `delete-binding`
   Invalidate the created credentials, if possible.
 Some services (e.g. Redis) are single-user, and this endpoint will do nothing.

 The parameters, and expected output from these subcommands will be explained in detail below.
 For each of these subcommands, exit status 0 indicates that the command succeeded, and any non-zero status indicates failure.